Enter the first day of the last menstrual period into the calculator to determine the expected date of delivery.

 Variables:

 To calculate the expected date of delivery, add one year to the first day of the last menstrual period, then subtract three months.
 Finally, add seven days to the result.
-This method assumes a 28-day menstrual cycle with ovulation occurring on the 14th day, and a standard gestation period of 280 days from the last menstrual period to the birth of the baby.
+This method estimates due date by assuming a 28-day menstrual cycle with ovulation around day 14; if your cycles are longer/shorter or ovulation timing differs, the estimate may be off.
+Pregnancy length varies, so the due date is an estimate rather than an exact date.

 What is a Naegele's Rule?

-Naegele’s Rule is a standard method used by obstetricians to estimate a pregnant woman’s due date.
-The rule calculates the expected date of delivery by adding one year, subtracting three months, and adding seven days to the first day of a woman’s last menstrual period.
-This method assumes a 28-day menstrual cycle with ovulation occurring on the 14th day, and a standard gestation period of 280 days from the last menstrual period to the birth of the baby.
+Naegele's Rule is a standard method used by obstetricians to estimate a pregnant woman's due date.
+The rule calculates the expected date of delivery by adding one year, subtracting three months, and adding seven days to the first day of a woman's last menstrual period.
+It is based on an average 28-day cycle with ovulation around day 14; if cycle length or ovulation timing differs, results can vary.

 How to Calculate Naegele's Rule?